Semiconductor Equipment: Supercycle Or Bubble?

 The foundry business is not faring well.

-For Q1 2017, I noted in a May 19, 2017, Seeking Alpha article entitled "Applied Materials Lost Market Share To Nearly All Major Competitors In Its Recent FYQ2," that
+For Q1 2017, I noted in a May 19, 2017, Seeking Alpha article entitled "Applied Materials Lost Market Share To Nearly All Major Competitors In Its Recent FYQ2" that:

 "Customers had rather poor performance in Q1 2016.
 These include foundries TSMC (NYSE:TSM) (revenues down 33.8% QoQ), UMC (NYSE:UMC) (revenues down 6.5% QoQ), and VIS (revenues down 4.6% QoQ), and Intel (revenues down 9.8% QoQ)."

-- For Q2, TSMC expects to post down 8%-9% on quarter.
-TSMC SVP and CFO Lora Ho at the company's April investors meeting reported that demand will be weaker than in the prior quarter due to supply chain inventory management during the second quarter and mobile product seasonality.
+- For Q2, TSMC expects to post down 8-9% on quarter.
+TSMC SVP and CFO Lora Ho at the company's April investor meeting reported that demand will be weaker than in the prior quarter due to supply chain inventory management during the second quarter and mobile product seasonality.

 - UMC warned that its revenues for Q2 2017 will be affected by a decline in sales generated from 28nm process technology and wafer shipments and ASPs to stay flat.